ackirby88/CS107/lecture5/introduction-cpp-1.md

 C and C++ are compiled programming languages contrasting Python which is an interpreted language.
 Compiled languages are usually *much faster* than interpreted languages.

-**Compiled code** means we pass the source code to a compiler which translates it to machine code which processor can execute directly.
+**Compiled** languages pass the source code to a compiler, which is translated directly to machine code.
-**Interpreted code** is passed to a seperate program called an *interpreter* which reads each line of code and executes it on the processor.
+**Interpreted** languages pass the source code to a separate program called an *interpreter*, which reads each line of code and then executes it on the processor.

 Let's take a look at the canonial **Hello, World!** to learn the basics of compiling programs from source files.
 #### Example 0: hello.c